kuyawa/guess/readme.md

 ![GU3SS](media/main.jpg)

-[GU3SS](https://gu3ss.com) runs on TRON blockchain so in order to play you need to install [TronLink Wallet](https://www.tronlink.org) extension on your browser or your mobile
+[GU3SS](https://gu3ss.com) runs on TRON blockchain so in order to play you need to install [TronLink Wallet](https://www.tronlink.org) extension on your browser or your mobile, have some TRX in your balance and pick any team in any event on current or future dates

 ![TronLink](media/tronlink.png)

-Developed using NodeJS and PostgreSQL on the server, plain HTML, JS, CSS on the client, Solidity, TronWeb and TronLink for smart contract interaction
+Developed using NodeJS and PostgreSQL on the server, plain HTML, JS, CSS on the client, Solidity, TronWeb and TronLink for smart contract interaction, GU3SS is participating in the 2022 TRON Hackathon

 # PLAY NOW on [GU3SS.com](https://gu3ss.com)